ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ### Wholesalers

 - Purchase drugs from manufactures in bulk and must be licensed by the states they operate in for compliance with the 1987 **Prescription Drug Marketing Act**
+- Wholesalers may only purchase from authorized manufacturers and are not allowed to reimport batches of drugs once exported under this act
 - Create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours
 - Drop ship lower-volume, high-cost medications on an as-needed basis